isomerpages/moe-firsttoapayohpri/_curriculum/Mother Tongue/Malay.md

 <h5><b>Bengkel Bestari for P5 &amp; P6 students</b></h5>

 The objective of this language workshop is to engage students in interactive activities and exercises that promote language learning, improve their communication skills, and foster cultural awareness.
-Our ML teachers rotate to conduct the different language component workshops for the student in P5 and P6 during supplementary class over several sessions.
+Our ML teachers conduct the different language component workshops for the student in P5 and P6 during supplementary class for 8 sessions.

 ![Bengkel Bestari](/images/Curriculum/Mother%20Tongue/Malay/bengkel%20bestari%20p5%20&amp;%20p6%20(2).jpg)